jthielens/connector-router/README.md

 ## Metadata Extraction ##

-For non-EDI files for which a preview is matched against a filter pattern, the filter pattern may include capture groups that describe metadata values to extract from the content.
+For non-EDI files for which a preview is matched against a `Content` filter pattern, the filter pattern may include capture groups that describe metadata values to extract from the content.